adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending.rst

 This is done on :ref:`ADS Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.

-.. container:: protocol

 Every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are required to broadcast a URL pointing to their :ref:`Platform Metadata <protocol-definitions-metadata>`.

 .. note::